 In 2002, we established an NIH/NIAID-supported postdoctoral training program for research training of M.D. fellows in pediatric infectious diseases.
 All graduates of our fellowship have been successful in their careers, as evidenced by their success in the NIH career development awards, securing research grants from the NIH/foundations, and full-time engagement in activities at academic and/or government (NIH and FDA) institutions.

 Anna Sick-Samuels, M.D., M.P.H.
-Assistant Professor of Pediatrics Pediatric Infectious Diseases Johns Hopkins University School of Medicine
+Instructor of Pediatrics Pediatric Infectious Diseases Johns Hopkins University School of Medicine

 Ibukun Akinboyo, M.D.
 Assistant Professor of Pediatrics Duke University School of Medicine